lammps/lammps/doc/src/atom_style.rst

 except for round-off and precision issues.

-Note that other acceleration packages in LAMMPS, specifically the GPU, USER-INTEL, USER-OMP, and OPT packages do not use accelerated atom styles.
+Note that other acceleration packages in LAMMPS, specifically the GPU, USER-INTEL, OPENMP, and OPT packages do not use accelerated atom styles.

 The accelerated styles are part of the KOKKOS package.
 They are only